vloneshi/WEB_G3NKICHI/src/pages/blog/2025-04-15-how-to-build-a-capsule-wardrobe-with-genkichi.md

 ---
 templateKey: blog-post
-title: How to Build a Capsule Wardrobe with GENKICHI
+title: How to Build a Capsule Wardrobe with Genkichi
 date: 2025-04-15T12:00:00.000Z
 featuredpost: true
 featuredimage: /img/wardrobe.jpg
-description: Discover the art of timeless dressing with GENKICHI's guide to building your perfect capsule wardrobe.
+description: Discover the art of timeless dressing with Genkichi's guide to building your perfect capsule wardrobe.
 tags:
   - capsule wardrobe
   - fashion tips